ESMValGroup/ESMValTool/doc/doc_D73/source/testing.rst

 The `dummydata <https://github.com/pygeo/dummydata>`_ package is required for the generation of synthetic datasets to be used within the testing.
 When the ESMValTool is installed via `conda` this will have been installed already automatically.
 Otherwise install the package like described in its documentation.

-(Conda does not work: package not found; pip does not work: could not find requiremente dateutil; git does not work: could not find suitable distribution for dateutil)

 How to implement a test for a new diagnostic?
 ---------------------------------------------